Exact Simulation of Max-Infinitely Divisible Processes: Simulation Study

 To further evaluate the performance of each sampling scheme with respect to the dependence structure, we calculated the bivariate (level-dependent) empirical extremal coefficients $\hat\theta_2$.
 For each pair of sites, we compared the empirical extremal coefficient computed from the $N=10^5$ simulated replicates with the theoretical counterpart computed by evaluating the mean measure $\Lambda$ with a very accurate numerical unidimensional integral.
-Figure~\ref{fig:ext_coef} shows the results for the three simulation techniques.
-The adaptive rejection sampling scheme and the Metropolis--Hastings scheme appear to perform much better than the naive scheme, which is significantly biased at low quantile levels $z_0$, while the adaptive rejection sampling scheme seems to be perhaps slightly better than the Metropolis--Hastings scheme.
-Our results imply that if we draw statistical inferences based on simulated samples from the naive method, the strength of the dependence at relatively low quantile levels of extremes would be significantly overestimated in the current setting.
+Figure~\ref{fig:ext_coef} shows the results for the three simulation techniques {with the computed standard error, $sd$, of the approximation error shown in the title of each panel.
+The adaptive rejection sampling scheme appears to perform generally better than the naive scheme at all levels, especially at low quantile levels when the naive scheme is significantly biased.
+At high quantile levels ($q=0.95$), all methods have a comparable performance.
+The pseudo-exact Metropolis--Hastings scheme appears to be as accurate as the adaptive rejection sampling method.} Our results imply that if we draw statistical inferences based on simulated samples from the naive method, the strength of the dependence at relatively low quantile levels of extremes would be significantly overestimated in the current setting.
 Better results might be obtained for the naive method by increasing the number $n$ of simulated fields $\{\eta_i\}$, but this comes with a computational cost.
 By contrast, our proposed algorithm always provides exact max-id simulations at a low computational cost, which may prove essential for simulation-based statistical inference.